 If you have education-related expenses, you may be eligible for an education credit or deduction.
 Watch this video to learn more about Form 1098-T Tuition Statement and qualifying education expenses.

-Hello, I'm Jill from TurboTax with some important information for students.
+Hi I'm Amir from TurboTax with some helpful information about IRS Form 1098-T.

-Other important information on the 1098-T includes the scholarships and grants that the school administers, which is reported in box 5.
-In most cases, your scholarships and grants are tax free if you use the funds for school expenses.
-As a result, the IRS requires that you reduce the qualified education expenses you include in your credit or deduction calculation for all payments you make with tax-free scholarships and grants.
+- Box 5 includes the scholarships and grants the school gave you.
+That's important because most scholarships and grants are tax free if you use the funds for school expenses.
+But the IRS will require you to reduce the amount of qualified educational expenses you claim for your credit.

 - Finally, Box 7 will indicate if any of the payments you've made are for courses beginning in the first three months of the next tax year.
 You may be able claim that amount as a credit or deduction for the current year.